BorrisonXiao/whisper-st/README.md

 # Distributed Whisper Finetuning/Inference

-This is a tool for preprocessing data using ESPNet and running distributed whisper inference on the COE grid.
+This is a tool for preprocessing data using ESPNet and running distributed whisper inference and finetuning on the COE grid.

 # Installation

-This project requires the installation of [ESPNet](https://espnet.github.io/espnet/installation.html).
+This project requires the installation of [ESPNet](https://espnet.github.io/espnet/installation.html) with [Kaldi](https://www.notion.so/How-to-Install-Kaldi-on-CLSP-Grid-c9a371dec29248fab99900ef8b453cbc).

 After that, clone this repository to a directory of your choice (doesn't have to be under the ESPNet root directory).